-brian said almost 3 years ago on esbuild for Rails :
+brian said about 3 years ago on esbuild for Rails :

 How would you load icon fonts with esbuild.
 Create a loader or pull the css into the asset pipeline?